cabird/AI_where_it_matters/manually_coded_reports/report-data_development_refactoring_maintenance_updates.md

 - **Default Enabling of Large-scale Refactors**
   - Risk: Tools that default to enabling or suggesting major refactors without opt-in increase the chance of unwanted scope creep.
   - Rationale: Users want "interaction/consultation first" for substantial changes (Participant 39).

----

-## Executive Summary

-- Developers broadly welcome AI for repetitive, well-scoped refactoring and maintenance (package updates, boilerplate, style changes) to free time for higher-value work.
-- They want AI to reason across files and modules—propagating changes and understanding dependencies—while enforcing coding standards and generating tests where possible.
-- Strong resistance exists to autonomous, large-scale structural changes: engineers insist on human oversight, explicit approvals, and accountability.
-- Trust depends on verifiability: CI/test integration, transparent rationales, previews, and risk assessments are critical design requirements.
-- The key tension is between productivity gains from automation and risk control; designers should favor conservative, reviewable automation with configurable policies and explicit human-in-the-loop gates.
-- Recommendation: build AI refactoring tools that are test-aware, codebase-aware, standards-integrated, and that default to conservative, explainable suggestions requiring human approval for structural changes.